CleverRaven/Cataclysm-DDA/doc/ISSUE_TRIAGE.md

     2. check for validity
 3. if feature suggestion:
     1. evaluate for validity
-4. in either case, also apply labels indicating what areas of the game it immpacts, i.e. content/json vs features/code, items vs monsters vs translation etc.
+4. in either case, also apply labels indicating what areas of the game it impacts, i.e. content/json vs features/code, items vs monsters vs translation etc.

 ### Is this a bug report or a feature request?
 Sometimes this is simple, is the game crashing, is it losing save data?
 If so it's definitely a bug.